anewstead/anewstead.react/README.md

 RTL purely for testing react hooks.

 #### Components - file.stories.{jsx,tsx}
-**For display** inseparable display based logic, interaction and animation,
+**For display**, inseparable display based logic, interaction and animation,
 Output is valid display markup.
 Jest & Playwright via Storybook test-runner
 (inc. React testing library under the hood)

 note.
-We could just use the same setup as our Functional test (js)
+Its possible to use the Functional test setup to test jsx output against JSDOM.
-if all we need is pure testing jsx output against JSDOM, it would run way faster.
-But, in most cases it's not enough, we need to test actual display.
+But, in most cases it's not enough and we likely duplicate effort at another level of testing.

-By running code in a browser we have more options available,
-such as the option of seeing whats going on and taking screenshots.
-We also reduce and avoid unnesessary duplication of tests later on.

-Maybe just run against 1 browser at this stage (faster), although you can do many variations.
-Maybe setup separate cross-browser test run with tests specific to that requirement.
-This could be part of a larger E2E stratergy.
+Testing in browser(s) with storybook gives more options.
-If speed and scale become an issue consider cloud based automation
+At scale consider integrating this with cloud based automation
 e.g. chromatic, browserstack, lambdatest

 #### Code Coverage

 Because we run 2 test suites we have 2 coverage outputs,
 one for pure functions (js) one for display components (jsx).

-Where jsx imports functions from (local) js files those will also be included in the jsx coverage.
+Where jsx imports functions from js those will also be in the jsx coverage.
 *This is not duplication!*
-The jsx coverage may indicate different metrics for a js file vs. the js file's own coverage.
+The jsx coverage may show different metrics for the js vs. its own coverage.
-This is unit vs. integration testing and ensures correct use,
+This is unit vs. integration testing and ensures correct use of a unit,
 particularly this highlights where an imported unit has switching logic (if/else),
-and your consumer is expected to handle those variations (and test against them).
+and the consuming code is expected to handle those variations (and have tests against them).

 e.g.
-against the same function the test is different.
+against the same function:
 the unit test might expect boolean (success | fail)
 the integration test might expect display (image | errorMsg)